cwk9852/BlackjackProject/README.md

 ### Skill Distillery Week 4 Homework

 ### Description
 BlackJackTable is a simple command line version of the well-known game of 21.
-The only rule is the house must hit if the house hand value is less than 17.
-If a player hits a hand value greater than 21 the player BUSTS, and is immediately removed from the round.
-After all players have hit, the dealer hits while rule is true.
-If the dealer busts, any staying players WIN.
-If the dealer and player both STAY, and their hands are equal, a stand off occurs PUSH.
-Otherwise, the player with the greatest hand WINS.
+The only rule is the house must hit if the house hand value is < 17.
+Players may then take additional cards to  attempt to beat the dealer hand value.
+If a player hits a hand value > 21 the player BUSTS, and is immediately removed from the round.
+After all players have hit, the dealer then follows the house rule until a BUST or STAY occurs.
+In the case of dealer BUST, any staying players WIN.
+If the dealer STAYS, and a player both also stays, the player with the greatest hand WINS.
+The final case, both the deal and player stay, and their hands are equal, a stand off occurs PUSH.

 ## Lessons Learned
 A ton of practice on calling & writing methods, extends, experimented with constants, implementing enums, foreach, if else, do while, and switches.
-Substantial time wasted trying out variables.
-Simply calling the method would have saved a lot of time.
-Writing tests would have also saved a lot of time but still very weak in this area.
-Learned a ton, practiced a ton, enjoyed the project.
+Substantial time wasted "fooling" with assigning values to variables that shouldnt have been variables.
+Calling the method everytime was less work than the mess setting and needing to reassign variables caused.

 Stretch Goals Achieved:
 Deals from a six deck shoe.